-Strong quake hits near Acapulco, buildings sway in capital
+Powerful earthquake near Mexico’s Acapulco kills at least 1

-A powerful earthquake struck near the Pacific resort city of Acapulco on Tuesday night, causing buildings to rock and sway in Mexico City nearly 200 miles away, but officials said there were no reports of serious damage or injuries.
+MEXICO CITY (AP) — A powerful earthquake struck near the Pacific resort city of Acapulco on Tuesday night, killing at least one person and causing buildings to rock and sway in Mexico City hundreds of kilometers away.

 “We heard loud noise from the building, noise from the windows, things fell inside the house, the power went out,” said Sergio Flores, an Acapulco resident reached by phone.
 “We heard leaking water, the water went out of the pool and you heard people screaming, very nervous people.”

-All he could do when it started shaking was hug his wife, Flores said.
+Flores said all he could do when it started shaking was hug his wife.
 He saw people leaving hotels around the bay and some running into parking decks to remove their cars, fearing a collapse.

 “We were all worried about some change in the sea, but so far authorities have not said anything about a tsunami alert,” he said.

-Guerrero Gov. Hector Astudillo said the tsunami alert center had not registered any variations in the sea level.
+Astudillo said the tsunami alert center had not registered any variations in the sea level.
+The Pacific Tsunami Warning Center later said the threat of potential waves had passed.

 The mayor of Acapulco, Adela Román, said in statement to the television news outlet Milenio that “there is no really serious situation” so far and no reports of casualties.

-“There are nervous breakdowns, people are worried because there have been aftershocks,” she said, adding that there are “many gas leaks in many places” as well as some landslides and fallen walls.
+“There are nervous breakdowns; people are worried because there have been aftershocks,” she said, adding that there are “many gas leaks in many places” as well as some landslides and fallen walls.

-President Andrés Manuel López Obrador said via Twitter that authorities in the four states that most felt the earthquake told him there were no victims or serious damage beyond some collapsed walls and falling rocks.
+Before the first death was reported, President Andrés Manuel López Obrador said via Twitter that authorities in the four states that most felt the earthquake told him there were no victims or serious damage beyond some collapsed walls and falling rocks.

 “Fortunately there is not serious damage,” he said.
-“Fortunately, so far we don’t have information about the loss of any lives.”

 Mexico’s National Civil Defense said it was conducting reviews in 10 states, but had not received reports of victims nor serious damage.

-In Mexico City, the ground shook for nearly a minute in some parts of the capital, but the quake was less evident in other parts.
+In Mexico City, more than 320 kilometers (nearly 200 miles) away, the ground shook for nearly a minute in some parts of the capital, but the quake was less evident in other parts.
 Some people evacuated their buildings briefly, but most quickly went back inside on a rainy night.

 “I was at home with my mom and my dogs and the seismic alert started to sound,” said Claudia Guarneros, a makeup artist.
 “My mother was in another room and I started to call her.
 The house started moving and in the last part of the earthquake the power went out and we couldn’t see anything, we just saw some things falling.”